An Introduction to Casanova

 Casanova was designed knowing that FLP impossibility is a real problem for fully asynchronous Byzantine networks.
 Casanova therefore imposes a mild synchrony constraint upon the network: messages get delivered in some bounded amount of time.
 We don’t have to know the bound or even have an estimate of it, but it must exist for Casanova to be a live network.
 If a network partition results in all partitions lacking a fault-tolerant majority, no consensus can be found.
 In conditions where network delay grows unboundedly, no consensus can be found.

-It is the responsibility of network node operators to provide an environment in which such failures are rare and resolvable in reasonable time.
+It is the responsibility of network node operators to provide an environment in which such failures are rare and resolvable in a reasonable time.
 Part of the elegance of Casanova is that the requirements for systems engineers are very clear, yet very loose.
 In practice, we believe it will be straightforward to build and maintain a reliable, fast, and secure network.

 Casanova was designed with proof-of-stake blockchains in mind, so the primary nodes on the network are referred to as validators or as clients.
 Proof-of-work blockchains typically refer to their primary nodes as “miners,” but Casanova lacks a proof-of-work mining function and the term validator has become industry standard.
 It’s also possible to run full nodes, which receive blocks but do not create them.
 In this way, you can keep track of the blockchain’s state without participating in creating that state.